You know who G. Gordon Liddy

 It's just not a record to listen to straight, boys and girls.
 Don't ask me to explain what I'm talking about.
 I never heard the record straight and I don't listen to it any more, cause I really don't have the time.

 Wish I did though.
 Cause by the time the White Man's moving West and "...Railroad's Comin' Through--RIGHT NOW!" (cue the appropriate STEREO sound effect), well, my droogies, you just want to DIE laughing.
 Our little Firesign Family would explode with laughter and breasts would heave and limbs would rearrange themselves more comfortably...
 The Overseer's windows would rattle from the speakers and our mirth, and eventually, one by one, we'd have to leave Tony's room just to stay alive.
 Smoke would pour out of the door like Dylan's boxcar-wheels on fire.
 I think we gave the janitor some kind of nervous tick, because whenever he'd see one of us, he'd set down his mop and look at us strange.
 Real Strange.
 Even the girls.
 Especially the girls.

-On a fine Spring Friday afternoon, my beautiful new girlfriend, the one with the breasts to die for and the legs that made me follow her around like a Labrador Retriever, informed me that we would be driving to Baltimore, her hometown, for whatever reason I forget, in her brand spanking new '66 Mustang Convertible.
+On a fine Spring Friday afternoon, my beautiful new girlfriend, the one with the breasts to die for and the legs that made me follow her around like an adolescent Labrador Retriever, informed me that we would be driving to Baltimore, her hometown, for whatever reason I forget, in her brand spanking new '66 Mustang Convertible.